If you haven’t been following Florida this session, I’ll catch you up quick:

-The history of this bill is frustrating and fascinating, and it provides a good lesson of what’s wrong with the “let’s do something” approach to legislation.
-One secretive group is working with HB597’s sponsor to get something, anything, filed and heard this session.
+The history of this bill is frustrating and fascinating, and it provides a good lesson of what’s wrong with the “let’s do something, anything” approach to legislation.
+A secretive group is working with HB597’s sponsor to get something, anything, filed and heard this session.
 When HB597 was introduced, that group heralded the bill initially, then backed way off and tried to spin the bill only as seeking “to ease access to records for already reunited parties by removing the requirement for adoptive parent consent.”
 Except HB597 didn’t limit it to that sole issue—at all.
 It instead required an adoptee to register with a state-managed reunion registry and to “connect with” a birthparent before being allowed to apply for an OBC.
 Read the original bill here if you don’t believe me.
 This was a massive step backwards, and an action alert went out opposing the bill.
 I also wrote to the subcommittee members, and my email briefly summarizes the legal issue and and opposes its flawed framework:

 I am a lawyer and the founder of the Adoptee Rights Law Center, a law firm and national resource for information and advocacy concerning adult adoptee rights.